The library is open. Read the FAQs

-If you are in the State Library building, bring your item to check-out at the ground floor Welcome Desk; our friendly staff will help you.
-If you are using Get-It!, the online screen will prompt you.
+Bring your item to check-out at the ground floor Welcome Desk in the State Library building; our friendly staff will help you.

 Take care of the items you borrow as a replacement cost will be charged for items that are not returned or that are damaged beyond repair.
 An administration fee will also be charged for each invoice sent.

-15. How do I borrow one of the Library’s e-books?
+14. How do I borrow one of the Library’s eBooks?